Love to Laugh and Learn

 Playtime

 Dress up is a fun way to explore the world of dentists.
 The same lab coat your child used for doctors can also be used for the dentist.
 Dress up is fun for boys and girls alike.
-I like to look for costumes after Halloween.
-You can find them really cheap.
+I like to look for costumes after Halloween, when you can find them on sale.

 I found a couple of blogs that had some really cute creative ideas.
 I love the the activity I found on Preschool Playbook.
 They used play dough and white navy beans to represent a child’s gums and teeth.